CS171/design_sprint_material/README.md

 # Example Design Sprint Materials
 This repository contains teaching materials and examples for conducting design sprints in visualization courses.
-It is a companion repository to the paper "Design Sprints for Online and On-Campus Visualization Courses" by J. Beyer and H. Pfister.
+It is a companion repository to the paper "Visualization Design Sprints -Teaching Online and On-Campus Datavis Courses" by J. Beyer, Y. Yang, and H. Pfister.

 © 2021.
 This work is licensed under a CC BY-SA 4.0 license.